Automotive scan tool reviews from a car mechanic. My name is Mark and I'm going to show you the scan tools I own.

 Internet by using a USB cable connected from a PC to the unit.
 The cable came with mine, but I've heard others complain it wasn't in the box.

 It's important because it allows you to transfer data from the scanner to your computer and print out the diagnostic information.
 If you take an automobile to the repair shop this print out can save diagnostic charges and will let your shop know that you are educated on the check engine light subject.

 This tool pulls codes, but can also read the data stream to aid in diagnosis of more complex problems.
 To help in this diagnosis you can connect the tool to a PC and use the online repair solutions that are included.
 Another feature worth mentioning is you can freeze-frame data in blocks.

 This way you can play it back to isolate faults without having to recreate the failure over and over again.
 You can now play it back frame by frame to scrutinize all the information.

 A very useful feature for when you have intermittent problems that turn on a check engine light.
 Combine this with Internet connectivity and the ability to interface with a PC and you have a powerful, professional diagnostic scanner.

 This is a more advanced unit but the basic functions are as easy to use as the above scanner.
 This is a tool you can grow into and learn from.
 The kit comes with a helpful CD to explain how to get the most from this auto scan tool and diagnose the check engine light properly.

-I own the 3120 model, this has been updated to the Equus 3140 and now the 31703.
+I own the 3120 model, this has been updated to the Innova 3140 and now the 3140e.
 For the same price I paid you now get a better scanner.
 This automobile scan tool has a few advantages over the three above scanners and one disadvantage.